MarvelBoy047/Gemma_Ai_DataAssistant/Installation setup Instructions.md

 2. *Clear Application Cache*:
    - Navigate to the project folder
    - Delete contents of agent_memory/ and chat_history/ if needed
+>[!CAUTION]
+>NEVER DELTE THE knowledge_base.json file it is important brain of the Gemma
 ### *Performance Considerations:*
 - *Task Size Impact*: Smaller analysis requests = faster responses
 - *Memory Usage*: Large datasets may require more RAM